EXPERIMENTAL NEUROLOGY

 Neural Regeneration Research is a premier Open Access journal, published by Wolters Kluwer Medknow Publications, dedicated to advancing the field of Developmental Neuroscience.
 Since its inception, the journal has established itself as a valuable resource for researchers, professionals, and students alike, providing a comprehensive platform for disseminating the latest findings and methodologies in neural regeneration.
 With an impressive Scopus Ranks placement of #3 out of 49 in its category and a Q2 Quartile ranking, the journal boasts a significant impact within the academic community, reflecting its high quality and relevance.
 Since adopting an Open Access model in 2011, it has expanded access to critical research in neural regeneration, fostering collaboration and innovation among scholars globally.
 Covering various aspects of neuroscience, its converged years from 2006 to 2025 highlight the journal's commitment to ongoing discourse and discovery.
 Situated in China, the journal not only promotes local insights but also connects the global research community to pressing topics in neuroscience, making it an essential read for anyone involved in this dynamic field.

-Connecting researchers to shape the future of molecular neuroscience.
+Connecting researchers to transform the landscape of neuroinflammation.

 Publisher: BMCISSN: Frequency: 1 issue/year